haowen737/excelsior.js/README.md

 ## Example

 example inside /example folder, We use Vue.js for front end, so be sure use a morden browser when running example app :)

+## NOTICE
+excelsior use worker threads when parsing/ building excel